My First Album Buys

 Other than Genesis, I gravitated towards three ‘supergroups’ – Yes, Pink Floyd and Led Zeppelin – though quite what piqued my interest and when is a bit hazy.
 Dark Side of the Moon was, I think, an early buy – but probably my only Floyd album until The Wall came out at the end of 1979.
 Javelin, a record shop in Wigan, began stocking imported versions of albums on the Atlantic label.
 They were cheaper than regular albums, the covers clipped along the bottom edge to mark them as imports.
 That’s how I bought the fourth Led Zeppelin album (the untitled one with Black Dog and also Stairway to Heaven) and Going for the One by Yes.

-I first heard Fool’s Overture by Supertramp on Radio 1 probably in the summer of 1977.
+I probably first heard Fool’s Overture by Supertramp on Radio 1 in the summer of 1977.
 It lodged in my mind because (a) it is an album track and daytime radio tended to play only singles, and (b) it is about 10 minutes long.
 Give a Little Bit was Supertramp’s then-current single.
-I didn’t buy it and surprisingly (it is one of their very best songs) it was only a minor hit, but I did eventually get a copy of the album Even in the Quietest Moments, which includes both tracks.
+I didn’t buy it and surprisingly (it is one of their catchiest songs) it was only a minor hit, but I did eventually get a copy of the album Even in the Quietest Moments, which includes both tracks.

 That was perhaps two years later, the spring of 1979, when another single of theirs, The Logical Song, was in the charts.
-It’s such a great song – typically quirky and with wonderfully defiant lyrics celebrating the bohemian free spirit – though one I have heard so many times now that I probably take its genius for granted.
+It’s such a great song – typically quirky and with wonderfully, defiantly non-conformist lyrics celebrating the bohemian free spirit – though one I have heard so many times now that I probably take its genius for granted.
 I bought the Breakfast in America album as soon as it came out, and that’s probably when I backtracked to Even in the Quietest Moments.

 But then, oddly, I stopped, even though Breakfast in America was the fourth in a run of classic albums they released in the 70s.
 Perhaps it is because Supertramp were at the very limit of what I – an almost-teenage rock fan – thought of as ‘acceptable’ music to be listening to.